kbroman/steps2rr/pages/packages.md

 ---
 layout: page
 title: Package functions for reuse
+description: Brief discussion of the value of turning R code into a
+             package, with links to tutorials.
 ---

 Pulling out the major parts of your scripts as separate functions has